Fabio Cherant: Ultimate Fighting Championship

 Cherant, as a replacement for William Knight, faced Alonzo Menifield on March 27, 2021, at UFC 260.
 At the weight-ins, Cherant weighted 206.5 pounds, half a pound over the non-title light heavyweight limit.
 The bout proceeded at a catchweight and he was fined 20% of his individual purse, which went to his opponent Menifield.
 Menifield won the fight via Von Flue choke in round one.

 Cherant faced William Knight on August 21, 2021, at UFC on ESPN: Cannonier vs. Gastelum.
 He lost the fight via knockout in round one.

 Cherant faced Carlos Ulberg on February 12, 2022, at UFC 271.
 He lost the bout via unanimous decision.

 On March 1, 2022, it was announced that Cherant was released from the UFC.

-Combat FC
+Post-UFC Career

 Cherant was scheduled to face Richardson Moreira on February 10, 2023, at Combat FC 3 but the bout was cancelled due to Moreira withdrawing from the bout.

+In his first fight since departing the UFC, Cherant faced Christian Larsen in the co-main event of Unified MMA 58 on June 14, 2024.
+He would lose the fight via submission late in the first round.